gab9244/ProjectBattleShip/README.md

 Purpose

 My goal with this project was to put all the knowledge I had on display.
-My plain was to use draggable divs as the ships but i couldn't find a way to make the ships not overlap each other and that was the greatest challenge of this project
+My plain was to use draggable divs as the ships but i couldn't find a way to make the ships not overlap each other and that was the greatest challenge of this project.
+I'm not gonna lie that was hard and took me sometime but, i find a solution, unfortunately by the time a find this solution i have alright give up of using drag and drop